gurka/OpenCrystalCaves/README.md

 The binary will be available at `OpenCrystalCaves/debug/occ/occ`

 ## Running OCC
 The file `media/sprites.bmp` is required and not available in this repository.
-It can be generated from the original Crystal Caves (episode 1) game files using the Python script `tools/sprite-extractor.py`.
+It can be generated from the original Crystal Caves (any episode) game files using the Python script `tools/sprite-extractor.py`.
 The script takes a path to the `CC1.GFX` file and outputs a BMP file:

 ```
 python tools/sprite-extractor.py CC1/CC1.GFX